HACKENSACK HOMICIDE: Three Charged In Targeted Barbershop Shooting

 Poel-Myhand is charged with hindering their arrests.

-All three were arrested on Thursday, the prosecutor said.
+All three were seized on Thursday, the prosecutor said.
 They were being held in the Bergen County Jail pending first appearances in Central Judicial Processing Court in Hackensack.

 Although the charges indicate the shooting was planned, Musella didn't disclose what his detectives believe was the motive.